schibsted/spid-tech-docs/resources/endpoints/status-get.md

 :introduction

 Get information about the platform and its status.
-Useful to check if the SPiD API is up and running.
+Useful to check if the SchAcc API is up and running.